sverweij/dependency-cruiser/doc/cli.md

 > The `rcdot` reporter is deprecated.
 > Since version 4.12.0 `rcdot` reporter's
 > coloring has become the default for the `dot` reporter, so `dot` and `rcdot`
 > will yield the same results.
+As of version 5.0.0 the rcdot option will be
+> removed.

 #### err-html
 Generates an stand alone html report with: